This Is The Perfect Beauty Tool For Your Zodiac Sign, According To An Astrologer

 As a sensitive water sign, Pisces, Garbis says you need to stash a pair of

-ice globes in your freezer to de-puff your eyes after a good cry.
+ice globes in your freezer so you can quickly de-puff your eyes after a good cry.
 This option from Pacifica comes in two different sizes: one for your eyes and one for your face and neck.
 Besides feeling amazing, the chilly orbs also encourage blood circulation and minimize the appearance of pores, so they’re a win-win.

 Get Even More From Bustle — Sign Up For The Newsletter